SystemsApproach/private5g/software/smallcell.rst

    172.250.0.0     192.168.250.3   255.255.0.0     UG    0      0        0 core
    192.168.250.0   0.0.0.0         255.255.255.0   U     0      0        0 core

-The first rule above matches packets to the UEs, which you will see from the SD-Core value files, are allocated from the ``172.250.0.0/16`` subnet.
+The first rule above matches packets to the UEs on the ``172.250.0.0/16`` subnet.
 The next hop for these packets is the ``core`` IP address inside the UPF.
 The second rule says that next hop address is reachable on the ``core`` interface outside the UPF.